-The Cycle to Work scheme was introduced over 20 years ago to help promote the use of healthy ways to commute to work using an environmentally friendly mode of transport.
+The Cycle to Work scheme was introduced over 20 years ago to help promote the use of environmentally friendly modes of transport.

 Small Business - Smart Thinking - because YOUR ACCOUNTS MATTER